 Sexual offenses bail amounts

-Sexual assault is a felony in Colorado.
+Both first and second degree sexual assault are felonies in Colorado.
 The bail amount tends to be up to $750,000.
-It can reach $1,000,000 if there were additional aggravating factors such as the victim being pregnant or suffering a severe physical injury or the assailant:
+It can reach $1,000,000 if there were additional aggravating factors such as the victim being pregnant or suffering a severe physical injury or the assailant.
+Aggravated sexual assault can include:

 - Threatened the victim with a deadly weapon.